-Many people have already done so, however, including lots of holidaymakers who chose to push back their cancelled 2020 trips to this year in the hope that travel restrictions would no longer be in place.
+The government is not expected to reveal the green list countries until May but many people have already booked a trip, including lots of holidaymakers who chose to push back their cancelled 2020 trips to this year in the hope that travel restrictions would no longer be in place.

 If you have already booked a holiday for 2021, find out:

-- Quarantine hotels: what are the new rules?
+- Traffic light system: what are the new rules?